-The chances of seeing Northern Light in Finland have dramatically changed between the south and the north.
-The farther north you go, you will have the better chances of spotting green lighting.
+The chances of seeing the Northern Lights in Finland have dramatically changed between the south and the north.
+The farther north you go, you will have the better chance of spotting green lighting.

 9. Fairbanks, Alaska

-However, it’s important to be flexible with your dates, as the Northern Lights are an unpredictable phenomenon.
-Sometimes, during strong displays, they may appear south of Anchorage or even in the Matanuska-Susitna Valley.
+However, it’s important to be flexible with your dates, as the Northern Lights are unpredictable.
+During strong displays, they may sometimes appear south of Anchorage or even in the Matanuska-Susitna Valley.

 10. Abisko, Sweden

-Abisko is a small village located in Swedish Lapland and is one of the best places in the world to see the Northern Lights.
-The village is situated just below the Arctic Circle and has very little light pollution, making it an ideal spot for aurora watching.
+Abisko is a small village in Swedish Lapland and one of the world’s best places to see the Northern Lights.
+The village is situated just below the Arctic Circle and has minimal light pollution, making it an ideal spot for aurora watching.

-The best time to see the Northern Lights in Abisko is between late September and early April when the nights are longest.
+The best time to see the Northern Lights in Abisko is between late September and early April, when the nights are the longest.
 However, you may be able to see them as early as August or as late as May if conditions are right.

 See Related: Best Places to Visit in Alaska